 Image Credit: elenabsl / Shutterstock.com

 Due to physical and hormonal changes in the body, heartburn is very common during pregnancy.
 Usually, heartburn does not have any serious consequence; however, frequent occurrence can damage the esophageal lining.

 Common symptoms of heartburn include burning sensation in the chest or throat, bitter or acidic taste in the mouth, difficulty in swallowing, pressure in the chest, bloating, etc. In most cases, heartburn does not need any special diagnosis.

 Symptoms are easily recognizable.
 Generally, all these symptoms can be treated or avoided with over-the-counter drugs or just by changing the food habit and lifestyle.
 However, in cases of uncertainty or confusion about the symptoms, diagnostic tests that are usually considered by the physicians include X-ray or endoscopy to check the stomach and esophagus; pH test to check the acid in the esophagus; and esophageal motility testing to measure esophageal movement and pressure.

-Although a painful sensation in the chest is common in heartburn cases, an emergency medical attention is necessary if the pain is severe and persists for a long time.
-A severe chest pain may be a symptom of heart attack.
+Although a painful sensation in the chest is common in heartburn cases, emergency medical attention is necessary if the pain is severe and persists for a long time.
+Severe chest pain may be a symptom of heart attack.
 Therefore, it is important to consult a physician if heartburn comes with following symptoms: